ukaea/PROCESS/documentation/proc-pages/physics-models/plasma_current/diamagnetic_current.md

 This model can be used by setting: `i_diamagnetic_current = 2`

-This model is based off of 108 equlibria from SCENE.
+This model is based off of 108 equilibria from SCENE.
 Overall the equilibria cover:

 - $A$ = 1.6 to 3.2